 Get a Grip on Your Past

-Whether you want to admit it or not, you’ve had a few “what the heck was I thinking” relationships.
-Join the club; we’ve all be there.
-But there’s something to be gained from having dated Mr. Wrong: It helped you recognize Mr. Right.
-By identifying the good and the bad, you can keep from making the same (hurtful) mistakes again and again, and it’ll keep you from projecting your past issues with Mr. Constantly Stood You Up on your sweetie, who maybe just forgot your dinner plans this one time.
+Whether you want to admit it or not, you may have had a few “what the heck was I thinking” relationships.
+Join the club, we’ve all been there.
+But there’s something to be gained from having dated Mr. or Ms. Wrong: It helped you recognize Mr. or Mrs. Right.
+By identifying the good and the bad, you can keep from making the same (hurtful) mistakes again and again, and it’ll keep you from projecting your past issues with Mr. or Ms. Constantly Stood You Up, on your sweetie who maybe just forgot your dinner plans this one time.

 Come to Terms With Your Parents

-Unless you’ve been married before, your parents’ marriage is your only firsthand account of what it’s like to be husband and wife.
-And while some people’s parents are the loving couples TV sitcoms are made of, other moms and dads are a warring divorced duo with custody agreements.
+Unless you’ve been married before, your parents’ marriage is your only firsthand account of what it’s like to be married.
+And while some people’s parents are the loving couples TV sitcoms are made of, others are a warring divorced duo with custody agreements.
 Recognize the good things you’ve seen your folks do and replicate those in your own life, and learn from the things that have been a total disaster so you don’t make the same mistakes.
 Says Ziegler, “Take these lessons from what’s happened in your life up until now and try to figure out how can you improve and apply them to issues that arise when you have something go wrong in your marriage.”

 Work on Your Listening Skills